Cross-platform windowing and multimedia library

 - Take advantage of multiple windows and multi-monitor desktops. pyglet allows you to use multiple platform-native windows, and is fully aware of multi-monitor setups for use with fullscreen games.

-- Load images, sound, music and video in almost any format. pyglet can optionally use FFmpeg to play back audio formats such as MP3, OGG/Vorbis and WMA, and video formats such as DivX, MPEG-2, H.264, WMV and Xvid.
+- Load images, sound, music and video in almost any format. pyglet can optionally use FFmpeg to play back audio formats such as MP3, OGG/Vorbis and WMA, and video formats such as MPEG2, H.264, H.265, WMV and Xvid.
 Without FFmpeg, pyglet contains built-in support for standard formats such as wav, png, bmp, and others.

 - pyglet is written entirely in pure Python, and makes use of the ctypes module to interface with system libraries.
 You can modify the codebase or make a contribution without any second language compilation steps or compiler setup.
-Despite being pure Python, pyglet has excellent performance thanks to advanced batching for drawing thousands of sprites or animations.
+Despite being pure Python, pyglet has excellent performance thanks to advanced batching for drawing thousands of objects.

 - pyglet is provided under the BSD open-source license, allowing you to use it for both commercial and other open-source projects with very little restriction.

-pyglet runs under Python 2.7, and 3.4+.
-The entire codebase is fully 2/3 dual compatible, making use of the future module for backwards compatibility with legacy Python.
+Pyglet runs under Python 3.5+.
 Being written in pure Python, it also works on other Python interpreters such as PyPy.
 Supported platforms are:

 - Mac OS X 10.3 or later